nicosmash/CERI_2021_2022/Virtual_labs.md

 * **Download the latest version of VirtualBox: https://www.virtualbox.org/wiki/Downloads**

-If you want you can use other virtualization tools like VMware Fusion, VMware Player, VMware Workstation but without assurance that everything works.
+If you want you can use other virtualization tools like VMware Fusion, VMware Player, VMware Workstation, etc. but without assurance that everything works.
 Many tests were carried out on VirtualBox.

 * **Download the latest version of Kali: https://www.kali.org/get-kali/#kali-virtual-machines**

+All VM labs and Kali machines must be in "Bridge".

 ## 📢 Virtual Lab : Labs
 * **Easy** :